 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our Restore and respect workshops, E-Safety and PSHE lessons.
-Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely.

 Tolerance of those of Different Faiths and Beliefs

 At Horizon we place a great emphasis on promoting diversity with the children.
 Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Our RE, PSHE and RRSA teaching reinforce this.
+Our RE and PSHE teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Children visit places of worship that are important to different faiths.

 At Horizon we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views